CharityInfinity/CharityInfinity/index.md

   image: "/uploads/2022/06/07/how-ci-works.png"
   slug: ''
   caption: ''
+- template: customizable-text
+  block: customizable-text
+  headline: "<strong>How Charity Infinity works:<br></strong><em>Every contribution
+    is treated as a principal amount and the profits are donated to NGO of user’s choice once per year.​<br><br>The principal amount is invested in an index fund or in a well-established mutual funds.​<br><br>Since profits are calculated after factoring in inflation, the principal amount value will not ideally diminish forever.</em>"
+  content: ''
 - template: simple-footer
   block: footer-1
   content: Made with ❤︎ in India.
   random: ''

 ---